 Near term investors and operators remain cautious.
 The sector has a strong pre-construction development pipeline of projects that have secured detailed planning consent over the last three years.
-A more certain political and economic outlook is expected to encourage investors to bring forward more projects, especially in 2021.
+And now, the more certain political outlook is expected to encourage investors to bring forward more projects, especially in 2021.